The course runs weekly over a length of six weeks.

-Training days for the Developing Expertise in Peer Working course run from 9:30 am to 4:30 pm.
-These days should be protected so the student is able to attend the training without interruptions.
+Training days for the Developing Expertise in Peer Working course run online via Zoom from 9:30 am to 4:30 pm.
+These days should be protected so students are able to attend the training without interruptions.

-Students will need this equipment for training days:
+Students will need the below resources for training days:

 - Zoom Application